Toby Harnden: Books

 Bandit Country: The IRA & South Armagh, published by Hodder & Stoughton in November 1999, was critically acclaimed and sold more than 100,000 copies.
-It led to the formation of the Smithwick Tribunal, which investigated whether, as Harnden had alleged in his book, there had been Garda (Irish police) collusion in the 1989 murders of senior RUC officers Chief Superintendent Harry Breen and Superintendent Bob Buchanan.
+It led to the formation of the Smithwick Tribunal, which investigated whether, as Harnden had alleged in his book, there had been Garda (Irish police) collusion in the 1989 murders of two senior RUC officers, Chief Superintendent Harry Breen and Superintendent Bob Buchanan.
 In December 2013, the tribunal confirmed the allegations, concluding that there had been Garda collusion in the murders.
 The Irish government apologized to the families of the dead officers.
-The author Ed Moloney, one of the foremost experts on the modern IRA, supported Harnden's account: "The other thing I know is that the IRA did have an agent inside the Dundalk Garda station.
+Ed Moloney, one of the foremost experts on the modern IRA, supported Harnden's account:

+The other thing I know is that the IRA did have an agent inside the Dundalk Garda station.
 The Smithwick Tribunal was established largely because of allegations from Toby Harnden in his book Bandit Country – The IRA and South Armagh that a Dundalk-based Garda helped the IRA kill the two RUC men.
 Harnden got his information from security force sources on both sides of the Border and although he refused to give evidence to Smithwick – presumably on the laudable grounds that he would not compromise his sources – I believed him.
 I believed him not just because I know him to be a reputable and ethical journalist but also because I was told the same, that a well-known Dundalk Garda was in the back pocket of the IRA in South Armagh.
 My source was a well-placed member of the IRA whose position in the organization was such that he was in a position to know all about the Garda agent.
-The details about the agent that I was given dovetail exactly with Harnden’s information."
-In 2016, Abebooks listed "Bandit Country" as the 14th most-searched-for out-of-print book in the English language.
-In 2019, novelist David Keenan named "Bandit Country" as one of the top 10 books written about the Irish Troubles, stating: "One of my fascinations with Northern Ireland in the 1970s and 80s is how it became a place where different rules applied, where reality itself seemed up for grabs.
+The details about the agent that I was given dovetail exactly with Harnden's information.

+In 2016, Abebooks listed Bandit Country as the 14th most-searched-for out-of-print book in the English language.
+In 2019, novelist David Keenan named Bandit Country as one of the top 10 books written about the Troubles, stating: "One of my fascinations with Northern Ireland in the 1970s and 80s is how it became a place where different rules applied, where reality itself seemed up for grabs.
 Nowhere was this more the case than the "Provisional Republic" of South Armagh, AKA Bandit Country, with its handmade 'sniper at work' signs and its community militias all surveyed by the watchtowers and helicopters of the British army.
 Toby Harnden's book is a compulsively fascinating tour of this alternative universe."
-BBC journalist and author Peter Taylor, a veteran of more than three decades of reporting in Ireland, had named "Bandit Country" in his top 10 Irish Troubles books in 2002, concluding: "Courageous journalism and compulsive reading as Harnden goes inside the most impenetrable and deadly of the IRA Brigades.
+In 2002, BBC journalist and author Peter Taylor, a veteran of more than three decades of reporting in Ireland, listed Bandit Country in his top 10 books on the Troubles, concluding: "Courageous journalism and compulsive reading as Harnden goes inside the most impenetrable and deadly of the IRA Brigades.
 Good judgment; great sources."
-In 2003, it was reported that the British authorities had tried to use possession of a copy of "Bandit Country" as evidence against an alleged Irish republican dissident accused of terrorist offenses: "An attempt was also made to lodge the possession of Toby Handen’s 'Bandit Country' as evidence against one of the accused."
+In 2003, it was reported that the British authorities had tried to use possession of a copy of Bandit Country as evidence against an alleged Irish republican dissident accused of terrorist offenses: "An attempt was also made to lodge the possession of Toby Handen's 'Bandit Country' as evidence against one of the accused."